Medieval metal: Musical characteristics

 Like its parent genre, medieval rock features the same typical instruments found in heavy metal music: guitars, bass, drums and vocalist.
 Bands in the genre are known to supplement their sound with a wide range of folk and traditional instruments.
-Woodwind instruments like the bagpipes, flutes and shawm can be found in the music of Corvus Corax, Tanzwut, In Extremo, Schandmaul, Morgernstern, Schattentantz and Subway to Sally while string instruments like the violin, lute, hurdy-gurdy, cello, harp and mandolin are employed by Subway to Sally, In Extremo, Schandmaul, Morgernstern, and Schattentantz.
+Woodwind instruments like the bagpipes, flutes and shawm can be found in the music of Corvus Corax, Tanzwut, In Extremo, Schandmaul, Morgernstern, Schattentantz and Subway to Sally while string instruments like the violin, lute, hurdy-gurdy, cello, harp and mandolin are employed by Subway to Sally, In Extremo, Schandmaul, Morgenstern, and Schattentantz.
 Many bands also dress in stylized medieval era costumes on stage.

 Bands adopt musical styles from many medieval era source material.
 Corvus Corax pulls from many styles such as viking music, celtic music, nordic music, as well as from fantasy stories such as Lord of the Rings.
 Their 2005 album Cantus Buranus was written using the text from Carmina Burana.
 To contrast, other bands take a more modern approach to their songwriting while still including traditional medieval or ancient instruments.